akansha03-ki/Capped/README.md

 Three entry points: Log In (returning user with existing data), Sign Up (fresh start with onboarding), or Skip & Continue (jump in with demo data).
 New users go through a short onboarding questionnaire called *Spill Your Spend* to set their monthly budget and flag their spending weaknesses.

 **Dashboard**
 Live net balance, total expenses, and total income.
-Recent transactions displayed with category, title, payment mode, and amount.
+Recent transactions displayed with category, title and amount.
 Scroll down to view up to 30 past transactions, then hop to the Calendar.

 **Add Transaction**
 Pick a category, enter a title (or auto-fill from category), log the amount.
 Net balance and charts update immediately.